saitadikonda99/Kepler-452b/README.md

 3. **Set up environment variables:**

-    Create a `.env` file in the root directory of the project with the following content:
+    Create a `.env.local` file in the root directory of the project with the following content:

     ```env
     DB_HOST=your_database_host